River Falls Area Hospital

 Members of the group also take on service projects for the hospital, like knitting caps for newborn babies, sewing walker bags for rehabilitation patients, decorating the hospital for the holidays, and decorating for the hospital foundation's annual Fall Fling fundraiser.

-In addition to its financial support of the hospital, the VIPs are proud to award scholarships to local high school students planning to pursue a career in health care.
+In addition to its financial support of the hospital, the auxiliary group is proud to award scholarships to local high school students planning to pursue a career in health care.

-When you join the VIPs, you join a dynamic group of individuals from all walks of life.
+When you join the auxiliary group, you join a dynamic group of individuals from all walks of life.
 Our membership includes retirees, homemakers, business professionals and others – people like you – who want to share their time and talent for the benefit of our hospital, its patients, and the broader community.

 Membership dues are $10 per year for active members and $25 per year for supporting members.
 Active members commit to working at and/or donating food for the salad luncheons and other fundraising activities.
 Supporting members are those who are unable to participate but would like to identify with and show support for the group.

-If you would like to know more about the VIPs, or to attend a meeting as our guest, please contact our president, Glenda Zielski, at 715-307-2782 or email@example.com.
+If you would like to know more about the auxiliary group, or to attend a meeting as our guest, please contact our president, Glenda Zielski, at 715-307-2782 or email@example.com.

 Membership meetings are held at the hospital six times each year, from 10 to 11:30 a.m.
 Lunch is available after each meeting for an additional charge of $6.
 Note that in place of the regular meeting, the July meeting will be a picnic get-together at Glen Park from noon to 3 p.m.

 Friendly faces, helpful hands: Volunteers make a difference